L2S Talks

 24 May 2023

-Prof. Wolfgang Heidrich (KAUST):
+Prof Wolfgang Heidrich (KAUST):

 Learned Optics — Improving Computational Imaging Systems through Deep Learning and Optimization